 During the term of this offering, we do not intend to list our shares on a securities exchange, and we do not expect there to be a public market for our shares.
 As a result, if you purchase shares of our common stock, your ability to sell your shares will be limited.
-Beginning September 17, 2013, and subject to the discretion of our board of directors, we intend to commence a share repurchase program pursuant to which we intend to conduct quarterly share repurchases to allow our stockholders to sell their shares back to us.
+Beginning September 17, 2013, and subject to the discretion of our board of directors, we intend to conduct the repurchase program pursuant to which we intend to conduct quarterly share repurchases to allow our stockholders to sell their shares back to us.
 We intend to conduct the repurchases on the date that we hold the first closing of the month in January, April, July and October, or on such other date and time as determined by our board of directors and disclosed to our stockholders through any means reasonably designed to inform them thereof, each such date, the Repurchase Date.
 The repurchase price per share to be paid by us to the stockholder will be equal to the net asset value per share, as determined within 48 hours prior to the Repurchase Date.
-Our share repurchase program will include numerous restrictions that limit your ability to sell your shares.
+Our share repurchase to be repurchased during any calendar year to the number of shares.
 Unless our board of directors determines otherwise, we will limit the number of shares to be repurchased during any calendar year to the number of shares we can repurchase with the proceeds we receive from the sale of shares of our common stock under our distribution reinvestment plan.
 We will repurchase shares under this provision of our charter on a pro rata basis in the event that we cannot satisfy all repurchase requests made by our stockholders because of any of the limitation described above.
-The limitations and restrictions relating to our share repurchase program may prevent us from accommodating all repurchase program and a share repurchase program will exercise its discretion to conduct a share repurchase program and a share repurchase program will only be conducted when our board of directors determines it is in our best interests to repurchase shares of our common stock.
+The limitations and restrictions relating to our share repurchase program may prevent us from accommodating all repurchase program will only be conducted when our board of directors determines it is in our best interests to repurchase shares of our common stock.